huwg59/hw_slicekit_system/ref_pinout.rst

 GND                 A14       A14      A14      A14      Ground supplied from Core Board
 =================== ========  ======== ======== ======== ======================================

-Generic Slice Pinout Options
+Generic slice pinout options
 ++++++++++++++++++++++++++++

-This table shows the port mapping for each of the Slice Card Signal IO, and the Slicekit Slot connector pin it is located on.
+This table shows the port mapping for each of the sliceCARD signal I/O, and the sliceKIT slot connector pin it is located on.

 =================== ========= ======== ======== ======== ====== ===============================
 Function            STAR      TRIANGLE SQUARE   CIRCLE   PIN    Description